bsherin/tactic/docs/Tile-Commands.rst

         ``self.collection`` returns a TacticCollection object corresponding to the collection in the current project.
         It is equivalent to typing ``Collection``.

-    .. py:method:: create_collection(name, doc_dict, doc_type="table", metadata_dict=None)

-        Creates a new collection in the user’s resource library. **name** is the name for the new collection. **doc_type** specifies whether the type of the document is table or freeform. **doc_dict** is a dictionary in which the keys are names for the individual documents that will comprise the new collection.
-For freeform documents, the values of this dictionary are strings.
-For tables, the values are a list of rows, with each row being a dict.

-        **metadata_dict** is a dictionary that holds any document-level metadata you’d like to add.
-The keys are document names and the values are dictionaries of keys and values.

-        Synonym: ``cc``

     .. py:method:: create_collection_object(doc_type, doc_dict=None)

         Creates a new :py:class:`DetachedTacticCollection` object. ``doc_dict``, if provided